OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-04.md

 ## Mark 4:14

-The sower sows the word.
+The sower spreads the word.

 ## Mark 4:15